The Top 10 Public Transportation Systems Around the World

 3. Tokyo, Japan

-Spanning a mind-blowing 193 miles, the public rail system in Tokyo is arguably top 5 in the world.
+Spanning a mind-blowing 195 kilometers, the public rail system in Tokyo is arguably the top 5 in the world for being fast, clean, punctual, and navigation-friendly due to its stops' numbering and color coding.
+Getting around Tokyo will start around $1.14 and increase depending on the distance to your destination.
 As many know, Japanese cities can be densely populated.
 Don’t think that the trains are any different!
 Here is a great mental image from long-time JET Program Teacher and ITA Advisor Chelsea Hendrickx:

 “It’s totally overwhelming at first but once you get the hang of it you’ll love it.
 The trains are clean, quiet and on time.
 Just beware of the rush hour insanity - those videos you’ve seen of train attendants literally helping push people onto the train like sardines is totally real.”